Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Parallel formulation of continuous-time control problems

-However, the combination rules given in Theorem~\ref{the:HJB-comb} are discrete-time in the sense that we need to know the conditional value functions, such as $V(x,s;z,\tau)$, already for some finite, non-vanishing time-interval $\tau - s > 0$.
-The computation of these quantities is considered next.
+The combination rules given in Theorem~\ref{the:HJB-comb} are discrete-time in the sense that we need to know the conditional value functions, such as $V(x,s;z,\tau)$, already for some finite, non-vanishing time-interval $\tau - s > 0$.
+The computation of these quantities is considered in Sections \ref{subsec:Cond_init} and \ref{subsec:Cond_back_forw_HJB}.

+\begin{rem} It should be noted that Definition \ref{Defn:conditional_value_function} only considers the case of a fixed end-point and no final weighting function.
+However, it is possible to include the final weighting function to the current methodology by introducing a time $t_f^+$ which is ``infinitesimally after'' $t_f$ and for which the conditional value function satisfies